Communities across Colorado voted on ballot issues

 In addition to ballot issues on raising taxes to spend money on civic projects, there were questions about the structure of local governments.

-In Cripple Creek, voters decided to elect a Home Rule Charter Commission to rewrite the city charter.
+In Cripple Creek (southwest of Colorado Springs), voters decided to elect a Home Rule Charter Commission to rewrite the city charter.

 But in Pueblo, voters elected to stay with their present council-mayor form of government rather than switch to council-manager.